deepakmecheri/dmecheri-notes/Math/interactive_linear_algebra.md

 >**Theorem:** Every matrix is row equivalent to one and only one matrix in reduced row echelon form.
 >
->**Intuition**: [**Double check this**] Wouldn't the row echelon forms that are possible to generate from a matrix be the same except for the fact that the rows may be scaled differently (In the end they will definitely produce same solution set!).
+>**Intuition**: [**Double check this**] [Check Dr. Peyams video for proof after learning null spaces] Wouldn't the row echelon forms that are possible to generate from a matrix be the same except for the fact that the rows may be scaled differently (In the end they will definitely produce same solution set!).
 So if you are normalising the pivots to 1, this will make sure that the RRE matrix for a set of equations will be unique.

 The RRE matrix for an inconsistent system (no solutions) will have it's last column as a pivot column.